Crafted by Headout, a global experiences brand offering curated tours, tickets & experiences. Discover with ease, book with peace.

 Swimming is not allowed inside Krka National Park, but you can swim in designated areas in Skradin where the river meets the sea.

-The standard option includes a professional guide, but a self-guided upgrade is available if you prefer to explore at your own pace.
+The standard tour includes a professional guide, but a self-guided upgrade is available if you prefer to explore at your own pace.

 If you choose the upgrade, you’ll visit a local winery in a nearby village and sample regional wines while learning about traditional production methods.